 By Gerard Thompson Law firms have had to do some serious evolving when it comes to eDisclosure.
 The reason for this is driven by necessity.
 For, although the use..

-eDisclosure (sometimes known as eDiscovery) is a complex process.
-With automated tools available some opt to manage these in-house but, unless highly skilled and experienced personnel are involved in..
+eDisclosure Services (sometimes known as eDiscovery) is a complex process.
+With automated tools available some opt to manage these in-house but, unless highly skilled and experienced personnel are involved..

 SRM is hosting a free eDisclosure webinar on Wednesday 18th April at 3pm.
 We find ourselves in an ever changing eDisclosure landscape.
 Join us for our upcoming webinar during..